dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Alexa.LiquidSummit/Readme.md

 ![VUI Stack](docs/images/main_VUI-Stack.png)

 The voice engine for Alexa skills is configured using the [Alexa Skills Kit](https://developer.amazon.com/edw/home.html#/skills).
-For this tutorial we will host our application code on [AWS Lambda](https://aws.amazon.com/lambda/).
-We'll us the AWS Toolkit for Visual Studio to create our code in C#.
-Finally, we will use Liquid Content for managing the structured content that we will make available to our Alexa Skill.
+For this tutorial we will host our application code on [AWS Lambda](https://aws.amazon.com/lambda/), and use the AWS Toolkit for Visual Studio to create our code in C#.
+Finally, we will use Liquid Content for managing the structured content that we'll use for our Alexa Skill.

 # Section Index
 1. [Creating the Liquid Summit Website](docs/1_Setup_Liquid_Content.md)